frederik-uni/cargotom/README.md

 - [x] "Upgrade All " => will upgrade every dependency version to the latest version
 - [x] "Update All" => will run `cargo run`
 - [ ] toggle optional dependency
+- [ ] make dependency optional if in feature

 ### Inlay Hint
 - [x] used version in Cargo.lock